neuerituale/PageTableNext/README.md

 - Triggers save on all referenced pages (e.g. clear cache).
 - Shows the "view" link in the edit view that leads to the referenced page ```/link/to/parent/#s[PageId]```.
 - Manipulates the breadcrumb navigation of the content element (Shows the first referenced page).
+- Support for [ProcessGraphQL](https://processwire.com/modules/process-graph-ql/) with the additional modules *GraphQLFieldtypePageTable* and *GraphQLFieldtypePageTableNext*

 ## Install (Short way)
 1. Copy the files for this module to ```/site/modules/PageTableNext/``` and Install PageTableNext, FieldtypePageTableNext and InputfieldPageTableNext.